Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 What to Wear

-We observed that most Japanese women – young and old – wear long, loose clothing in the summer.
+We observed that most Japanese women wear long, loose clothing in the summer.
 They dress more conservatively and less casually than in the United States.
 Many women wear modest dresses and skirts with sneakers or dress shoes.
-Many women in Tokyo were elegantly styled, whether they wore a dress or jeans and a T-shirt.
+Many women in Tokyo were elegantly styled, whether in a dress or jeans and a T-shirt.
 Most women do not wear shorts, tank tops, leggings, or athleisure.

 Most men in Japan also dress more conservatively and less casually than in the United States.
 We did not see many men in shorts or hats.
 Long pants with T-shirts or button-down shirts were the norm.

 Ultimately, wear whatever is comfortable for you.
-That's what many tourists in Japan do, and if you are not ethnically Japanese, you won't blend in anyway.
-We saw lots of styles and we felt comfortable in the casual clothes we packed – especially in Kyoto which felt more touristy and less fashionable than Tokyo.
+Japan is full of tourists wearing all kinds of clothes, and unless you are ethnically Japanese, you won't blend in anyway.
+We saw all styles and felt comfortable in the casual clothes we packed, especially in Kyoto, which felt more touristy and less fashionable than Tokyo.

 Language

-I regularly used the Lens photo translator on my Google Pixel phone to translate written Japanese signs and menus.
+I often used my phone's photo app to translate written Japanese signs and menus.
 I rarely used my Google Translate app to communicate verbally.

 Electrical Outlets

-Different countries use different electrical outlets and voltage.
-You often need a plug adapter and voltage converter when you travel internationally.
+Different countries use different electrical outlets and voltages.
+When you travel internationally, you often need a plug adapter and a voltage converter.
 It's easy and relatively inexpensive to buy these items on Amazon.com.

-Japan uses two-prong outlets, similar to the United States.
-Voltage in Japan is 100 V. In the U.S., it is usually 120 V.
+Japan uses two-prong outlets, similar to the U.S. Voltage in Japan is 100 V. It is usually 120 V in the United States.

-They are pretty close and, depending on your electronics, you might not need adaptors.
-I don't have a strong understanding of electricity and for me, the advice on the internet was fuzzy on this.
+They are pretty close, and you might not need adaptors.
+I don't have a strong understanding of electricity, and I thought the advice on the internet was fuzzy on this.

-However, if each person in your family needs to charge a phone, pocket Wi-Fi, iPad, earbuds, portable charger, etc. every night… you might want to buy a plug adaptor that can charge them all at the same time.
+However, if each person in your family needs to charge a phone, pocket Wi-Fi, iPad, earbuds, portable charger, etc. every night… You might want to buy a plug adaptor and charge them all at once.

-I bought this U.S. to Japan plug adapter on Amazon and it worked well for us.
-I bought a two-pack, which was helpful in Tokyo when we had two rooms.
-Even in one room, it gave us the capacity we needed.
+I bought this U.S. to Japan plug adapter on Amazon, which worked well for us.
+The two-pack was essential in Tokyo when we had two rooms.

 Bathrooms